Click here for my less recent

 Detecting Fast solvability of equations via small powerful Galois groups joint with Minac and Quadrelli,

 to appear in Transactions of the AMS

-Characterizations of Mersenne primes and 2-rooted primes, joint with Yamskulna, 18 pages, submitted.
+Characterizations of Mersenne primes and 2-rooted primes, joint with Lockridge and Yamskulna, 18 pages, submitted.

 PDF Slides of some talks